Russian Academy of Sciences: Territorial branches

 The Far East Branch includes the Primorsky Scientific Center in Vladivostok, the Amur Scientific Center in Blagoveschensk, the Khabarovsk Scientific Center, the Sakhalin Scientific Center in Yuzhno-Sakhalinsk, the Kamchatka Scientific Center in Petropavlovsk-Kamchatsky, the North-Eastern Scientific Center in Magadan, the Far East Regional Agriculture Center in Ussuriysk and several Medical institutions.
-As of 2017, there were 64 Academy members in the Branch (23 full + 41 corresponding).
+There are 71 Academy members in the Branch (24 full + 47 corresponding).